 The fellow’s schedule will mirror the schedule of Dr. Julio Davalos with the goal to provide a maximal operative experience.
 Clinic hours are incorporated to foster the teaching of metabolic workup, medical management, and preventative efforts with the goal to reduce a patient’s personal incidence of stone-related events.

 - This Endourology fellowship is a year-long paid position anticipated to commence each year on July 1.
 The fellow will be provided the option to enroll in the benefits program offered to all employees of Chesapeake Urology Associates, including medical, dental, disability, and life policies.
 The position is funded by Chesapeake Urology in concert with industry grants provided to facilitate advanced physician training.

 - The fellow will be appointed as a Chesapeake Urology Junior Staff Physician and University of Maryland School of Medicine Clinical Instructor.
 The fellow will serve as an intermediate between the program faculty or attending Urologists and the residents or physician assistants on service.
 There will be an appropriate level of autonomy with patient care.
 In addition, fellows are permitted to board and staff their own surgical cases as deemed fit.

 - The fellow will be credentialed at four local hospitals with independent operative privileges to facilitate call coverage.
 Training will primarily be conducted at University of Maryland Baltimore Washington Medical Center and Summit Ambulatory Surgical Center.
 Summit Ambulatory Surgery Center is a state-of-the-art Ambulatory Surgery Center (ASC), specially equipped with advanced technology for performing the complex percutaneous renal surgery.
-In addition to Drs.
-Davalos and Abbott, the ASC is staffed by surgical nurses specially trained in the PCNL procedures, providing patients with superior care before and after surgery.
+In addition to Dr. Davalos, the ASC is staffed by surgical nurses specially trained in the PCNL procedures, providing patients with superior care before and after surgery.